The Best of Andrea Bocelli: Vivere

-The Best of Andrea Bocelli: Vivere is the first greatest hits album released by Italian pop tenor Andrea Bocelli.
+The Best of Andrea Bocelli: Vivere is the first greatest hits album released by Italian tenor Andrea Bocelli.
 It includes five new studio recordings and was internationally released by Sugar on 22 October 2007.

 The song "Vive Ya", (Spanish version of "Dare to live (Vivere)") was nominated for Record of the Year at the Latin Grammy Awards of 2008.
 In August 2010, 3 years after its release, the album topped the charts in Poland.

-The Spanish version of the album is named Lo Mejor de Andrea Bocelli: Vivire.
+The Spanish version of the album is named Lo Mejor de Andrea Bocelli: Vive Ya.
 In Japan the album was released on 19 March 2008 as Time to Say Goodbye: Bocelli Super Best and included two bonus tracks.